samchungy/zod-openapi/README.md

 This can be an extremely powerful way to generate better Open API documentation.
 There are some Open API features like [discriminator mapping](https://swagger.io/docs/specification/data-models/inheritance-and-polymorphism/) which require all schemas in the union to contain a ref.

-To display components which are not referenced by simply add the Zod Schema to the schema components directly.
+To display components which are not referenced in the responses or requests simply add the Zod Schema to the schema components directly.

 eg.